-The breach has had a lasting impact on the organization, Aske acknowledges in the interview, which came following a presentation at the HIMSS Privacy & Security Forum in Boston Dec.
+The breach has had a lasting impact on the organization, Aske acknowledges in the interview, which came following a presentation at the HIMSS Privacy & Security Forum in Boston on Dec.
 13.

-"It's led us to having really meaningful conversations with management about the need to ramp up our security and privacy programs," he says.
+"It's led us to have really meaningful conversations with management about the need to ramp up our security and privacy programs," he says.
 "It's led to cultural changes where people are now self-reporting incidents."

 The goal, Aske says, is to make privacy and security top-of-mind issues.

-"The reality is that in healthcare, in busy academic medical centers, people work with lots of data, they work fast and furious trying to treat patients, and mistakes happen people lose devices, paper gets left places," he says.
-"But I've seen a cultural change from the top down, in terms of trying to be compliant, reporting incidents and being transparent about our needs to secure the environment."
+"The reality is that in healthcare, in busy academic medical centers, people work with lots of data, they work fast and furious trying to treat patients, and mistakes happen people lose devices, the paper gets left places," he says.
+"But I've seen a cultural change from the top down, in terms of trying to be compliant, reporting incidents, and being transparent about our needs to secure the environment."

 "The reality is that there is no single message that resonates with all the actors across an organization," he says.
 "The reality is that a lot of clinicians view privacy and security as an impediment to care."
-As a result, it's essential that security professionals explain to clinicians the roles that confidentiality, data integrity and data availability play in patient care, he adds.
+As a result, it's essential that security professionals explain to clinicians the roles that confidentiality, data integrity, and data availability play in patient care, he adds.